Rippit-productions/RippitFMOD/README.md

-FMOD AUdio Project for [Project Rippit]( https://github.com/Rippit-productions/RippitGame/)
+FMOD Audio Project for [Project Rippit]( https://github.com/Rippit-productions/RippitGame/)

 - Using Version [**FMOD Studio 2.02.04**](https://www.fmod.com/download#fmodforunity)
   - ⚠️ Make sure to use the same FMOD version or below.
 Otherwise your Audio Build files may not be supported when imported into Unity.